-- 4.19 A full assessment would normally be used when an organisation's counter fraud arrangements are identified as at significant risk.
-Such an organisation may demonstrate some or all of the following areas of concern (the list is not exhaustive): - The RED, AMBER or GREEN rating provided in the SRT is not supported by comments made in the SRT. - Counter fraud, bribery and corruption provision is lacking or inadequate. - There are recommendations from previous assessments that have not been addressed. - There is no evidence of a risk-based approach to counter fraud, bribery and corruption work. - The organisation is new or has started to provide significant additional services, and no previous history of effective counter fraud, bribery or corruption work exists. - There are significant gaps in NHSCFA required activity across key areas of activity or NHSCFA priority areas. - The NHS CFS Wales Manager raises significant concerns. - The member of the executive board responsible for overseeing counter fraud, bribery and corruption work raises concerns regarding the quality of the local counter fraud, bribery and corruption service received. - A regulator raises concerns regarding the quality of the service received. - There is demonstrable effective practice that can be used to assist other organisations. - 4.20 A full assessment is conducted on all the NHSCFA key areas of activity as outlined in the standards.
+- 3.21 A full assessment would normally be used when an organisation's counter fraud arrangements are identified as at significant risk.
+Such an organisation may demonstrate some or all of the following areas of concern (the list is not exhaustive): - The RED, AMBER or GREEN rating provided in the SRT is not supported by the annual report or any comments made in the SRT. - Counter fraud, bribery and corruption provision is lacking or inadequate. - There are recommendations from previous assessments that have not been addressed. - There is no evidence of a risk-based approach to counter fraud, bribery and corruption work. - There are significant gaps in NHSCFA required activity across key areas of activity or NHSCFA priority areas. - Significant concerns are raised by another part of the NHSCFA. - The member of the executive board responsible for overseeing counter fraud, bribery and corruption work raises concerns regarding the quality of the local counter fraud, bribery and corruption service received. - A regulator such as NHS Improvement or CQC raises concerns regarding the quality of the service received. - 3.22 A full assessment is conducted on all the NHSCFA key areas of activity as outlined in the standards.